hexagontk/.github/profile/README.md

-### Hexagon Toolkit
+### Hexagon Organization
-The Hexagon organization hosts Hexagon Toolkit repositories.
-The main functionalities are located in the [hexagon] repository, while accessory libraries can be found in the [hexagon_extra] repository.
+The Hexagon organization hosts Hexagon Toolkit's repositories and other developer tools made with the toolkit.

+The main toolkit functionalities are located in the [hexagon] repository, while accessory libraries can be found in the [hexagon_extra] repository.

+Other tools created with the toolkit will be held on their own repositories.

 Inside this organization's repositories, you can also find examples (i.e.: [real_world]), templates (as [gradle_starter]) and tools.